19.3: Regulation of Oxidative Phosphorylation

 Uncoupling of electron transport and ATP synthesis can occur through a combination of mechanisms, including proton loss at ANT and UCPs, at the complexes in electron transport that transport electrons and protons, and through ATP synthase itself.

-Other mechanisms would include substrate depletion or effects on the mitochondrial permeability transition pore (mPTP), which is an inner membrane transmembrane protein, which is gated open by increases in matrix Ca2+, adenine nucleotide decreases and increases in Pi.
+Other mechanisms would include substrate depletion or effects on the mitochondrial permeability transition pore (mPTP), an inner membrane transmembrane protein that is gated open by increases in matrix Ca2+, adenine nucleotide decreases, and increases in Pi.
 It is also a voltage-gated channel.
 When open the mitochondrial membrane depolarizes, ATP is depleted and cell death can be triggered.
 We'll discuss this complex later.

 Figure \(\PageIndex{4}\) shows the chemistry used to analyze the efficiency of oxphos and their graphical results.